speedata/publisher/doc/manual/doc/description-en/installation.md

 There are three ways to install speedata Publisher:

 2. **Binary packages** (The recommended way): Go to [our download page](https://download.speedata.de/) and download the latest package for your operating system.
 You can unzip the file anywhere in the filesystem you want.
 You don't need root/administrator rights to use the Publisher this way.
+There are extra installer packages for windows, if you don't want to set the PATH variable yourself.

 1. **APT repository**: If you have root or sudo rights on Debian or Ubuntu GNU/Linux (or a similar system), you can install the .deb files we have prepared from our APT repository.
+(For now, only the 64 bit architecture is supported.)
 This is very easy, just follow a few steps:

   1. Add the following file to `/etc/apt/sources.list.d/speedata.list` for the development version (unstable):